beeldengeluid/mediasuite-website/_labo-help/similarity.markdown

 ### <a name="keyframes"></a>Keyframes

 Keyframes are shown in a grid under the media viewer.
-It provides a visual and auditive overview of the current video.
+It provides a visual and auditory overview of the current video.

 Keyframes have been detected using the scene detect library.
 They are accompanied by spectrograms of 1 second audio centered around the keyframe.